codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 >Currently the field *modified files* is available only for GitHub, Gitlab and Bitbucket SAAS repositories, since they are the only GIT providers that send this information in the webhook.
 We will support other GIT providers as soon as they add the respective feature.
 Also, the *modified files* field is only available for push events (i.e. not PR open events), since GIT providers only send it on these events.

-## Using the Modified files field to constrain triggers to specific folder/files
+### Using the Modified files field to constrain triggers to specific folder/files

-The *modified field* accepts glob expressions.
+The *modified files* field accepts glob expressions.
 The paths are relative to the root folder of the project (where the git repository was checked out).
 Some possible examples are:

 ```
 **/package.json